 The Health Survey for England provides children aged 8 to 15 with a self-completion booklet which asks if they have ever had a whole alcoholic drink.
 Between 2006 and 2019, there has been a large decrease for all age groups in the percentage of respondents who say that they have had an alcoholic drink.
 The proportion of 13- to 15-year-olds who say that they have drunk alcohol decreased from 67% in 2006 to 35% in 2019.
 Over the same time period, the proportion of 11 to 12-year-olds who have drunk alcohol decreased from 26.3% to 8.6%, and for those aged 8 to 10 it decreased from 9.4% to 0.5%.

 About this data

 The number of alcohol-related hospital admissions is calculated using a method developed by the North West Public Health Observatory.
 This method is based on alcohol attributable fractions of a range of diseases and injuries that are caused by alcohol consumption.
-The data presented here is based on the narrow measure, which takes account of diagnoses recorded as a primary diagnosis.
-There is also a broad measure that takes account of both primary and secondary diagnoses.
+The data presented here is based on the broad measure, which takes account of both primary and secondary diagnoses.
+There is also a narrow measure that takes account of only diagnoses recorded as primary diagnoses.

 The Health Survey for England (HSE) consists of an interview that asks adults aged 18 and over who drank in the last week about the maximum amount they drank on any day in the last week.
 Computer-assisted self-completion interviewing is used to ask young adults aged between 16 and 17 about alcohol consumption to ensure confidentiality.
 HSE data is weighted for non-response.
 Data prior to 2006 is not shown due to changes to the methods used by the HSE to convert drinks to units of alcohol.